laptransang/react-router-guard/docs/guides/RouteAuthentication.md

         // If success you can pass data to all sub route, the sub route component can access it via props guardData resolve(user);
     } else {
         // If failure you can redirect url you want. reject(new Error('/login));
     }
   });
 }

-// Object config
-export default [
+// Example using check authentication export default [
   {
     path: '/user',